Bobby Murphy (soccer): Union Omaha

 In March 2021, Murphy joined USL League One side Union Omaha as an assistant coach.

-St. Louis City SC 2
+St. Louis City 2

-On January 23, 2023, Murphy was named head coach for St. Louis City SC 2 in MLS Next Pro.
+On January 23, 2023, Murphy was named head coach for St. Louis City 2 in MLS Next Pro.

+In the 2024 MLS Next Pro season, Murphy led St Louis City 2 to the Western Conference Final, ultimately losing in extra time.

+Portland Hearts of Pine

+Murphy was named the inaugural head coach of Portland Hearts of Pine, an expansion team in USL League One, on November 14, 2024.